Hypoxia Research Programs

 We investigate the relationship between nutrient pollution and downstream impacts to aquatic ecosystems.
 The figure below depicts the influence of nutrient pollution that drains into the Mississippi River in fueling the Gulf of Mexico hypoxic zone, the largest hypoxia area along the US coast.

 Hypoxic zones are areas in aquatic systems of such low oxygen concentration that animal life suffocates and dies, and as a result are sometimes called "dead zones."
-Learn more with this video visualization from NOAA's Environmental Visualization Lab.
+Learn more in this NOAA Ocean Today video.

 What is Hypoxia?